tdwgithub/sensor-playground/board/readme.md

 like sensor boards, displays, etc., the schematic doesn't call out or include any specific sensor, etc.  This implies that the bill of materials doesn't specify them either.
-Rather, the schematic calls out the contact points that I've made available.
-With regard to the BOM, I will add elements for the sensors and displays that I chose for my own application(s).
+Rather, the schematic calls out the contact points that I've made available (via 0.0" header pins or sockets).
+With regard to the BOM, I will add elements to the BOM for the sensors and displays that I chose for my own application(s).

 PCB